Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 Annual expected payout costs were determined by multiplying survival probability to that year by death probability in that year and the policy face amount.
 The key difference was in the death probability reductions from the intervention programs which were determined by sampling from a multivariate normal distribution.
 These values were incrementally applied according to the program time horizons listed in the assumptions.

 To determine the incentive scheme costs, we first had to simulate which levels policyholders were likely to be at throughout their policies.
 This was modelled by sampling booleans for whether someone was likely to regularly meet their health goals that were set in their annual checkup or not.
-If they were, they received the level 5 benefits, and if they weren’t, they received the Level 1 benefits.
+If they were, they received the Level 5 benefits, and if they weren’t, they received the Level 1 benefits.
 In addition to this, as people who are unlikely to meet their health goals are unlikely to be actively taking part in their intervention programs, some of their mortality reductions were removed, such as mortality reductions received from discounted gym memberships.

 The operating expenses were derived by considering data provided by APRA on life insurers and their breakdown of costs in Australian insurers.
 While this data is not completely reliable in estimating costs for Lumaria, using the proportion of operating expenses to policy revenue still provides a workable estimate for understanding our operational costs.